Nelson-Lohse/Nelson-Lohse.github.io/index.md

   </p>

   <p>
-    Creating this ePortfolio helped me showcase not only my technical skills but also my ability to document, organize, and present my work professionally.
+    Creating this ePortfolio helped me showcase not only my technical skills but also my ability to develop, organize, and present my work professionally.
 The Rescue Animal artifact serves as the centerpiece, representing how I can take an existing system and enhance it using modern technologies, good design principles, and efficient data handling.
 Together, these experiences have prepared me to enter the computer science field with confidence in my ability to deliver effective, maintainable, and scalable solutions that meet real-world needs.
   </p>
 </section>